Causal discovery in heavy-tailed models: The causal tail coefficient

-For this estimator to be consistent, a classical assumption in extreme value theory is that the number of upper order statistics $k = k_n$ depends on the sample size $n$ such that $k_n\to\infty$ and $k_n/n \to 0$ as $n\to\infty$, where the first condition is needed for increasing the effective sample size and the second to eliminate the approximation bias.
+For this estimator to be consistent, a classical assumption in extreme value theory is that the number of upper order statistics $k = k_n$ depends on the sample size $n$ such that $k_n\to\infty$ and $k_n/n \to 0$ as $n\to\infty$.
+The first condition is needed to increase the effective sample size, whereas the second condition eliminates the approximation bias.
 The estimator $\widehat \Gamma_{21} = \widehat \Gamma_{21}^{(n)}$ is defined in an analogous way as~\eqref{eq:gammahat}.

 \begin{theorem} Let $X_{i1}$ and $X_{i2}$, $i=1,\dots, n$, be independent copies of $X_1$ and $X_2$, respectively, where $X_1$ and $X_2$ are two of the $p$ variables of a heavy-tailed linear SCM.

 \begin{itemize} \item[(A1)] Assume that the density functions $f_j = F'_j$, $j=1,2$, exist and satisfy the \emph{von Mises' condition}